galaxyproject/training-material/topics/metagenomics/tutorials/foodborne-pathogen-detection-nanopore-sequencing-data/tutorial.md

 {: .question}

 # Gene based pathogenic identification
-In this section we will analyze the sequences in our samples and identify genes that have a [Virulence Factor (VF)](https://www.sciencedirect.com/topics/immunology-and-microbiology/virulence-factor), which will then define a pathogen and its severity level.
-We will also identify [Antimicrobial Resistance genes (AMR)](https://www.sciencedirect.com/topics/engineering/antibiotic-resistance-genes), which their presence will destroy the antibiotic that will lead to not altering the target site and spread throughput the pathogenic bacteria decreasing the overall fitness of the host.
+In this section we will analyze the sequences in our samples and identify [Virulence Factor (VF)](https://www.sciencedirect.com/topics/immunology-and-microbiology/virulence-factor), which are gene products, usually proteins, involved in pathogenicity by identifiying them we can call a pathogen and its severity level.
+We will also identify [Antimicrobial Resistance genes (AMR)](https://www.sciencedirect.com/topics/engineering/antibiotic-resistance-genes).
+These type of genes have three fundamental mechanisms of antimicrobial resistance that are enzymatic degradation of antibacterial drugs, alteration of bacterial proteins that are antimicrobial targets, and changes in membrane permeability to antibiotics, which will lead to not altering the target site and spread throughput the pathogenic bacteria decreasing the overall fitness of the host.
 Using [Multilocus Sequence Typing (MLST)](https://pubmlst.org/) database we will also determine the strain of the bacteria we are testing for pathogenicity.
 Never the less, we will be creating our **FASTA** and **Tabular** files that we will used later on to track and visualize our pathogenic identification throughout all samples, which is done in the **Pathogen Tracking among all samples** section and sub-workflow coming later in this tutorial.

 In this section, we will run a sub-workflow with the following tools that perform the following tasks:
 1. Genome assembly or creating contigs from our sequences using [__metaflye__](https://www.nature.com/articles/s41592-020-00971-x) then assembly polishing using [__medaka consensus pipeline__](https://github.com/nanoporetech/medaka) and visualizing the assembly graph using [__Bandage Image__](https://rrwick.github.io/Bandage/)